DSHGT: Dual-Supervisors Heterogeneous Graph Transformer -- A pioneer study of using heterogeneous graph learning for detecting software vulnerabilities: Threat to Validity

 \section{Threat to Validity}

 \textbf{External validity}: In our experiments, we chose 4 baselines: \textbf{LIN \textit{et al.}}~\cite{lin}, \textbf{DEVIGN}~\cite{devign}, \textbf{FUNDED}~\cite{funded} and \textbf{DeepWukong}~\cite{deepwukong}.
 We believe these 4 baselines could represent the state-of-the-art research outputs, including non-graph learning methods for code tokens and graph learning methods for code graph representations.
-For the datasets used, we used 17 categories of C/C++, Java and PHP from \textbf{SARD}, which shall cover the most commonly seen vulnerability types.
-Due to the lack of labeled vulnerabilities datasets from real-world projects, we could only evaluate \tool~on the real-world open-source projects (\textit{i.e.} \textbf{\textit{FFmpeg}} and \textbf{\textit{QEMU}}, which has also been used by~\cite{li2021vuldeelocator},~\cite{lin} and~\cite{devign}).
-As these two projects also allow code contributions, we believe they are good representations of state-of-the-art real-world projects.
+For the datasets used, we used 22 categories of C/C++, Java and PHP from \textbf{SARD}, which shall cover the most commonly seen vulnerability types.
+Due to the lack of labeled vulnerabilities datasets from real-world projects, we could only evaluate \tool~on the real-world open-source projects (\textit{i.e.} \textbf{\textit{FFmpeg}}, \textbf{\textit{QEMU}} and \textbf{\textit{WireShark}}, some of which have also been used by~\cite{li2021vuldeelocator},~\cite{lin} and~\cite{devign}).
+As these three projects also allow code contributions, we believe they are good representations of state-of-the-art real-world projects.
 Even though our proposed \tool~has shown the transferability to detect Java and PHP vulnerabilities after being trained on the C/C++ dataset, the vulnerability datasets for programming languages other than C/C++ are still limited.
 We will continue to work on this issue and build up related datasets for future usage in this community.

-\textbf{Internal validity}: The quality of code annotations used for training might not align with the ground truth perfectly due to the semantic complexity of codes and human errors.
-As discussed in Section~\ref{sec:rq3}, the hand-written annotation highly relies on the programmers' personal habits, and different programmers could provide different annotations for the same source code segment.
-Thus, we do not rely heavily on the annotation supervisor, and our empirical study shows that our \tool~reaches the highest performance when $\lambda = 0.2$.
-We plan to use \tool~in the future for those real-world software projects where we have finer-granularity control of the annotation quality to remove the confounding variables such as human errors or other noises.
+\textbf{Internal validity}: The quality of code comments used for training might not align with the ground truth perfectly due to the semantic complexity of codes and human errors.
+As discussed in Section~\ref{sec:rq3}, the hand-written code comment highly relies on the programmers' personal habits, and different programmers could provide different code comments for the same source code segment.
+Thus, we assign $\lambda$ to balance the contribution from the code comment supervisor, and our empirical study shows that our \tool~reaches the highest performance when $\lambda = 0.2$.
+We plan to use \tool~in the future for those real-world software projects where we have finer-granularity control of the code comment quality to remove confounding variables such as human errors or other noises.